 Yet Bubbles didn’t restrict himself to the psychedelic scene; he could turn his hand just as deftly to an impressively diverse array of musical styles.
 He was prolific and veered in the new-wave, post-punk direction.
 He designed covers for Ian Dury and the Blockheads, who undercut bright funk with a spare, seedy tone.
 Bubbles used curious shapes and bursting colours, but always with an element of bleakness.
 There were over a dozen design variations for their single, “Do It Yourself”.
 All were based on traditional, mainly floral, Crown wallpaper prints and each variation was a specific hue.
 With the name printed in heavy block letters, it’s as if they are stamping down on the chintzy and safe, taking the familiar and giving it a good shake.

 Bubbles was fascinated with graphics and conceptual themes; a pioneer of the so-called ‘age of plunder’.
-Music itself was picking around in turn, with in uences seized from diverse sources, all amalgamated in an exciting soupy yet distinct mix of sound.
+Music itself was picking around in turn, with influences seized from diverse sources, all amalgamated in an exciting, soupy yet distinct mix of sound.
 And Bubbles did the same.
 At the core, there’s an engagement with the sound, but he created novel, unexpected possibilities with his designs, infusing them with multiple meanings and ambiguous layers of interpretation.
-Engaging with contemporary art movements, Bubbles elevated the whole creative process behind cover art, cementing an albums potential to become truly iconic.
+Engaging with contemporary art movements, Bubbles elevated the whole creative process behind cover art, cementing an album’s potential to become truly iconic.
 Because what’s a good sound without a suitably evocative look to complement it?

-Covers can give you a clue as to the sound and a visual symbol for the members of a musical tribe to gather around.
-There’s always a distinct air to the design and pure encapsula- tion of a cultural identity.
-The Sex Pistols were a jarring addition to the musical scene and Never Mind the Bollocks is arch and emphatic, grabbing your gaze and making a statement.
+Covers proffer an enticing clue as to the sound shrouded inside the record sleeve, and can act as a visual symbol for the members of a musical tribe to gather around.
+A great cover can provide the pure aesthetic anchor to encapsulate a cultural identity; clothing style mimicking cover style, the creative, visual layers of a particular scene coalescing together.
+The Sex Pistols were a jarring addition to the musical landscape and Never Mind the Bollocks is arch and emphatic, grabbing your gaze and making a statement.
 The perfect accompaniment to the musical onslaught of jagged guitars and controversial subject matter delivered with a snarl.
 And the cover is suitably true to those disenfranchised roots (no disheartening marketing gimmicks here), designed by Jamie Reid, a fully-fledged anarchist who got to know Malcolm McLaren at art school.
 Reid cut up graphics, letters and symbols, fusing them together like some bizarre, lurid ransom note.
 This rough-and-ready look perfectly illustrates the confrontational nature of the music.

 But with far more panache than a ‘fuck it’ attitude and a grimy demeanour could offer, Reid gave punk a creditable identity.
-While it effectively negates the very spirit of punk, you can go so far as to call this aesthetic the ‘punk brand’; it’s a unifying, memorable feature that visually sums up the movement.
-As with all great albums, it takes the spark of unforgettable graphics to help cement their place.
+While it effectively negates the very spirit of punk, you can go so far as to call this cut-up look the ‘punk brand’; it’s a unifying, memorable feature that visually sums up the movement.
+As with all great albums, it takes the spark of unforgettable graphics to help cement their place in cultural history.

 Graphic design permeates society in a way that not much high art can manage.
 It highlights the visual on an accessible and meaningful level, especially in the case of cover art.
 But those behind the work tend to remain anonymous.
 Next time you look at an amazing, iconic cover, remember that someone had the vision, subtlety and creative intuition to make it so.